yolo-sh/aws-cloud-provider/README.md

 yolo aws init yolo-sh/api --instance-type t2.medium
 ```

 A DynamoDB table named `yolo-config-dynamodb-table` will be created.
-This table will be used to store the state of the infrastructure.
+This table will be used to store the state of the Yolo's infrastructure.

-Once created, all the following components will be created:
+Once created, all the following components will also be created:

 - A `VPC` named `yolo-vpc` with an IPv4 CIDR block equals to `10.0.0.0/16` to isolate your infrastructure.